TheSoftwareHouse/rad-modules/docusaurus/docs/security/security-advanced-configuration.md

 ];
 }
 ```
-You can configure callback URL of the notification by setting environment variable `EVENT_DISPATCHER_CALLBACK_URL`.
+You can configure callback URLs of the notification by setting environment variable `EVENT_DISPATCHER_CALLBACK_URLS`.
 By default this variable is empty so no notifications are sent.

 ## Configuration setting that you can overwrite via environment variables